Tips for Feeding Young Children

 Focus on serving children these nutritious foods:

-Vegetables: Thin carrot strips (children over age three), cherry tomato halves, tomatoes, mushrooms, cut-up lettuce, ripe avocado, asparagus tips, sweet pepper strips, zucchini squash strips, corn, broccoli and cauliflower tips, green beans, cooked sweet potato, mashed potatoes, oven-baked potato fries, peas, cooked and uncooked frozen vegetables, celery with strings removed.
+Vegetables: Thin carrot strips (children over age three), cherry tomato halves, tomatoes, mushrooms, cut up lettuce, ripe avocado, asparagus tips, sweet pepper strips, zucchini or squash strips, corn, broccoli and cauliflower tips, green beans, cooked sweet potato, mashed potatoes, oven-baked potato fries, peas, cooked and uncooked frozen vegetables, celery with strings removed.

-Fruits in thin wedges or bite-sized pieces: Apples, pears, peaches, oranges, mandarin oranges, canned fruits, fresh berries (halved), watermelon with seeds removed, cantaloupe, banana.
+Fruits in thin wedges or bite-sized pieces: Apples, pears, peaches, oranges, mandarin oranges, canned fruits, fresh berries (halved), watermelon with seeds removed, cantaloupe, bananas.